mahdiprs/super_simple_stock/README.md

 ##### Try Yourself

 The code for the technical test was built as an Pycharm project.
-To compile the code, download the folder super-simple-stock and import the project in Pycharm.
+To compile the code, download the folder super_simple_stock and import the project in Pycharm.